tarun-nagpal-github/gatsby-blog/content/blog/easy-way-to-sort-map-by-value-using-java-8.md

 You can download and run the complete code by downloading from my github link [https://github.com/kavitagupta972/MyWork/blob/master/Sorting%20Map.zip](https://github.com/kavitagupta972/MyWork/blob/master/Sorting%20Map.zip)

 Hope you find this article helpful.
 For more java 8 features, stay tuned….

+## About the Author:

+Kavita Gupta - She is very passionate about technology and writes blogs about technology, You can find more about her here (https://www.linkedin.com/in/kavita-gupta-8026425b/)